eren-the-coder/eren-the-coder/README.md

 I currently focus on building **web and mobile applications**.

-I'm fascinated by **artificial intelligence** and the idea of creating robust, smart and high-impact apps.
+I’m passionate about artificial intelligence and the idea of creating robust, smart, and impactful apps.
-My long-term goal is to contribute to cutting-edge apps that help people in their daily lives.
+My long-term goal is to contribute to cutting-edge technologies that genuinely help people in their daily lives.

 Outside of coding, I enjoy reading and animes.